The power of convenience as an influencer and motivator of outcomes is enormous and should never be underestimated.

 It’s fairly easy (convenient) for you to sign-up with an online will-writing company and see some commitments roll-in relatively soon.
 Some staff (especially marketing folks) are likely to be attracted to the transactional nature of those kinds of somewhat immediate outcomes.

-In other words, in a relatively short time-frame your staff might be able to count the number of wills that include gifts and could potentially support your mission.
+In other words, in a relatively short time-frame your staff might be able to count the number of wills that include gifts and could potentially support your mission— and at quite a reasonable cost.

 Never mind that those ‘commitments’ might never become realized revenues.
 After all, they will still need to be stewarded properly to ensure that those supporters won’t revoke their plans.
 And, never mind that the donor might have made a decision that isn’t really as good for them and your organization as it could be had they worked with you or an estate planner in the first place.